-ThimbleberriesThe trick to enjoying such a public trail on a holiday weekend is to get there early.
-By the time I got back, there were cars lined up and idling, waiting for my parking spot.
-They should have been there at 9 AM when the air was cool, the forest was silent, and the bees in that hive right next to the trail were still asleep.
+ThimbleberriesThe trick to enjoying a public trail on a holiday weekend is to get there early.
+REAL early.
+When I got back, there were half a dozen cars lined up and idling, waiting for my parking spot.
+They should have been there at 9 AM when the air was cool, the forest was silent, and the wasps in that nest right next to the trail were still asleep.
 I heard multiple reports that they definitely woke up later on.
 My own intimate wildlife encounter involved a nest of newly-hatched robins just a few feet over my head.
 A much sweeter sound than the Sapsuckers, to be sure.
-Also sweet were the F15’s flying formations overhead for the Fourth of July, their dark metal wings cutting giant patterns in the sky, their afterburners booming with indescribable power.
+Also nice were the F15’s flying formations overhead for the Fourth of July, their dark metal wings cutting giant patterns in the sky, their afterburners booming with indescribable power.
 Love that.

 Longest day hike in over a decade today.
 Pretty proud.

 7-8-11 Firelane 3 to Morak Trail 19 Wildwood miles down, 11 to go